slerman12/Help-me/7-Ongoing.md

 This is now the strongest set of possible assumptions I can make in their favor, because it assumes that everything they did was perfect and accurate up to and probably well beyond their own claims.

-### Reminder of some context mentioned in [first disproof](https://github.com/slerman12/BrokenWisdoms/blob/main/3-Disproof.md):
+### Reminder of context mentioned in [first disproof](https://github.com/slerman12/BrokenWisdoms/blob/main/3-Disproof.md):

 The PhD student handbook has one clause of accountability for the grad school, and it's to specify what the PhD student would need to do for reinstatement.